adamvirtualspace-lab/Possess/plan.md

 - Custom CSS (no framework) ✓
 - Single-page app with vanilla JS ✓
 - SimpleMDE for editing (not ContentEditable) ✓
+- Vendor files kept unpatched; overrides live in our own CSS/JS ✓
+- Pane sizes persisted to `localStorage` (not server-side) ✓
 - Root folder: `notes/` set in `app.py` ✓
 - `python3 app.py` to run (uses `.venv` if available)